 We’ll have news to share soon, and we’re eager to finally move forward.
 In the meantime, this has meant guesthouse living, a continued nomadic lifestyle, an inability to make specific plans for the future (“Sure, we’ll sign you up for music lessons… soon”), and dreaming of our own mattresses, still waiting for us in storage.

 There is much, much to be said for everyday life, seeped in the quotidian tasks of soup-making and karate practice, and we’re eager for its soon return.

 But for now, we wait.
 And make plans.
-We bond over the shared memories of worldwide adventure, dream about our next far-off trip (because you know we’ll always travel), and brainstorm the details of this upcoming guesthouse.
-Life’s a bit messy right now.
-It happens sometimes.
+We bond over the shared memories of worldwide adventure, dream about our next far-off trip (because you know we’ll always travel), and brainstorm the details of what's next.
+Life’s messy right now.
+It happens.